aaemnnosttv/hexo-site/src/_drafts/2016-10-17-installing-the-wordpress-test-suite-with-composer.md

 ## Overview

 - **Goal:** I want all of my PHP dependencies installed via Composer, so I can simply `composer install` and it's good to go.
+The WordPress core PHPUnit files are of course PHP, and should be installed via Composer as well.
-- **Problem:** The PHPUnit library used by WordPress core is generally installed using a shell script and subversion checkout.
+- **Problem:** The PHPUnit files used by WordPress core are generally installed using a shell script and subversion checkout.

-- **Problem:** There was no existing package available to install this with.
+> **Note**: Installing the PHPUnit files like this makes the most sense for tests that you are writing for the core of your application and/or integration/acceptance tests where the installed version of WordPress is within your control.
+This method would be less practical for plugin or theme authors as those should be tested against different versions of WordPress which require different versions of the test suite files, but may still be useful for local development (ie: no need to reinstall after every reboot).

+## Existing Solutions

+There have been a few attempts by others to achieve this in different ways.
+Most seem to be abandoned (or at least poorly maintained) likely due to the inherent challenges in creating a solid solution to this problem.

 ## Solution: Create a package!

-**Goal:** Create a package containing the relevant subset of WordPress core that I want to be able to install via Composer.
+**Goal:** Create a package containing the relevant subset of WordPress core that which we want to be able to install via Composer.

-Then we can simply add the package to the `require-dev` Composer dependencies, configure the location where the suite should be installed, and we're good to go.
+Then we can simply add the package to the `require-dev` Composer dependencies, configure the location where it should be installed, and we're good to go.

 This is not quite as simple as it sounds.